Plovdiv Safety Guide

 Women Travelers

-- Dress modestly when visiting religious sites; otherwise, normal casual Western clothing is perfectly acceptable
+- Dress modestly when visiting churches and religious sites

-- Use licensed taxis or ride-sharing apps at night rather than walking alone in unfamiliar areas
+- Use ride-sharing apps rather than walking alone at night in unfamiliar areas

 LGBTQ+ Travelers